SDCCA/DGL-PTM/README.md

 Included is all supporting code used in generating data with the Deep Graph Library Poverty Trap Model (DGL-PTM) for the review response regarding the JOSCI article "Pricing Adaptation: A Simulated Study of Poverty Intervention Strategies Under Climate Shocks" by V.M.Garibay & D. Roy [citation pending].
 This branch of the repository ("additional-experiments") was branched from "experiments" which is an archive of the DGL-PTM as it was applied in the originally submitted manuscript.
 Please see that branch for more details on the model and its original application, found [here](https://github.com/SDCCA/dgl_abm/tree/experiments).
 No changes were made to the model functionalities, but some very minor edits were made to `wealth_consumption.py` and `utils.py` to accommodate running on a local machine versus the cluster.

-Files pertaining to the additional experiments conducted in respnse to the review are available in the [Harvard Dataverse](https://doi.org/10.7910/DVN/SO1BZW).
-Data and summaries generated from original model runs used in the sensitivity analyisis are similarly available in the [original Harvard Dataverse dataset](https://doi.org/10.7910/DVN/H2IBDM).
+Files pertaining to the additional experiments conducted in response to the review are available in the [Harvard Dataverse](https://doi.org/10.7910/DVN/SO1BZW).
+Data and summaries generated from original model runs used in the sensitivity analysis are similarly available in the [original Harvard Dataverse dataset](https://doi.org/10.7910/DVN/H2IBDM).

 ## Table of Contents